 I tasted most of the wines reviewed in this article in Gigondas in March and then followed up with many others in New York this spring and summer.

-Le vin BIO AOC Gigondas Rouge Parpaillon, est une cuvée d'excellence dans laquelle les arômes de réglisse se mêlent aux fruits noirs et au caramel vanillé.
+Le vin BIO AOP Gigondas Rouge Parpaillon, est une cuvée d'excellence dans laquelle les arômes de réglisse se mêlent aux fruits noirs et au caramel vanillé.